Melatonin: How Much is Right for You?

 Sublingual Melatonin from Source Naturals (melatonin 1 mg)

 Sublingual melatonin is taken under the tongue for quick absorption.
-This orange-flavored liquid sublingual delivers 1 mg melatonin in each dropperful.
-Melatonin is useful for occasional sleeplessness and it is a favorite of travelers to help govern the body’s circadian rhythms and help ease the body into restful sleep.
+This orange-flavored sublingual liquid delivers 1 mg of melatonin in each dropperful.
+Melatonin is useful for occasional sleeplessness and is a favorite of travelers to help govern the body’s circadian rhythms and help ease the body into restful sleep.
 This sublingual melatonin contains no yeast, dairy, egg, gluten, soy or wheat.
-And it contains no sugar, salt or artificial color, flavor or fragrance.
+It contains neither sugar, salt nor artificial color, flavor or fragrance.

 Extended Release Melatonin from Source Naturals (melatonin 2 mg)